codenotary/immudb/README.md

 | SSD | Throughput: 326626 tx/sec | Throughput: 2772181 tx/sec |

 ## Quickstart

+>To learn interactively and to get started with immudb from the command line and programming languages, visit the [immudb Playground](https://play.codenotary.com).

 Getting immudb up and running is quite simple.
 For a super quick start, please follow step by step guides for each SDK or pick a basic running sample from [immudb-client-examples](https://github.com/codenotary/immudb-client-examples).
 Otherwise, you can use the immudb CLI tools described below.